-• Contributions Wanted!
-If you recorded audio, video or photographed a Rush concert and would like to help further preserve Rush's history, please contact us at "admin@rush-archives.net"!
+• Wanted!
+If you recorded audio tapes, videotapes, or film at a Rush concert and would like to help further preserve Rush's history, please contact us at "admin@rush-archives.net"!

 Audio 13 November 1976 - Rockford Armory, Rockford, Illinois [Audience]